About traveling from Naples to Positano

 Naples to Positano by bus

-Similar to trains, no buses goes directly from Naples to Positano.
+Similar to trains, no buses go directly from Naples to Positano.
 Thus you will need to get to Sorrento first.
-However, this option is only feasible if you will be coming from Naples airport.
+However, this option is only feasible if you will be coming from Naples Airport.
 The Curreri Viaggi shuttle service offers buses from the P1 parking area at Naples Airport to the main station in Sorrento for 10 euros.
 Please check our detailed guide on How to get from Naples to Sorrento by bus.

 The Sita bus company runs from Sorrento Railway Station along the coast, all the way to Amalfi with stops in Positano and Praiano.
 The bus runs daily, in the peak season leaving every 30 minutes from 6:30 AM until 7:30 PM and takes about 45 minutes, give or take.
 Tickets cost between 10 and 12 EUR and can be purchased at local cigarette shops, newspaper stands, or the Circumvesuviana station.
 However, a ticket doesn’t necessarily guarantee you a seat as these buses are often extremely sold out.